risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 statefulsets
    same as replicasets they allow to keep constant number of relicas alive

-   but he pods within statful sets are all unique (not originating from single replicaset pod template)
+   but the pods within statful sets are all unique (not originating from single replicaset pod template)

    if a pod goes down it is replaced by a pod with the same hostname and configuration